childsb/glusterfs-hadoop-docs/InstallingAndConfiguringGlusterFS.markdown

 `chkconfig iptables off`
 `systemctl stop firewalld.service`

 Create your brick.
-This can be a single directory or a block device you mount onto this directory `mkdir /mnt/brick1`
+This can be a single directory or a block device you mount onto this directory.
+The example below shows how one can XFS format and mount a /dev/sdb block device.
+`mkdir /mnt/brick1`
+`mkfs -t xfs -i size=512 -f /dev/sdb`
+`mount -t xfs /dev/sdb /mnt/brick1/`

 2) Installing the FUSE Kernel Patch